YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-  - If the length of that previous subscript exceeds :code:`sub.len_alloc`, the method sets :code:`sub.len_used` to the actual length of that subscript, and returns with an error return of INVSTRLEN.
+  - If the length of that previous subscript exceeds :code:`sub.len_alloc`, the method sets :code:`sub.len_used` to the actual length of that subscript, and returns an INVSTRLEN error.
 In this case :code:`sub.len_used` is greater than :code:`sub.len_alloc`.
   - Otherwise, it copies that subscript to the buffer referenced by :code:`sub.buf_addr`, and sets :code:`buf.len_used` to its length.

-- If there is no previous node or subtree at that level of the subtree, the method returns with :code:`sub.len_used` set to zero.
+- If there is no previous node or subtree at that level of the subtree, the method returns the NODEEND error.

 -----------------------
 Go Simple API Functions